enterstudio/comoyo.github.com/_posts/_2012-06-08-how-i-stopped-worrying.md

 layout: post
 author: dagingaa
 title: How I Stopped Worrying and Love the Atom Bomb
-ingress: This is a longer ingress.
-Maybe have a subtitle too?
-Meh.
 category: Test
 ---
 ![Lorem Ipsum](http://placehold.it/750x300 "test")